-In the summertime children and families can watch various international performances in the garden, and with inspiration from them try handicraft in the outdoor workshop that is supervised by puppet makers, carpenters and other craftsmen.
+In the summertime children and families can watch various international performances in the garden, and with inspiration from them try handicraft in outdoor workshops supervised by puppet makers, carpenters and other craftsmen.

 The children can also express themselves together with artists, they can shape creations together, all the materials used come from the garden, where we have been growing them since it was founded in 1991.